Updated June 26, 2023 | Originally published June 8, 2020

 - MER: Southern Colorado’s Trusted Used Outdoor Gear Consignment Store

 Whether you are a seasoned rock climber or trying to gear up for the first time, buying used climbing gear is a great way to keep the cost from scrambling up the rock ahead.

 But if you are considering buying used climbing gear, remember this: you are only as safe as the equipment you choose.

 Climbing equipment takes a lot of abuse and can get a ton of use by someone that enjoys being in the Colorado mountains.
-Climbing gear will get wet, baked by the sun, and deteriorate with age, which are all things to keep in mind if you decide to buy used equipment.
+Climbing gear will get wet, baked by the sun, and deteriorate with age, all things to remember if you decide to buy used equipment.
 A single piece of equipment can hold your life in its hands.

 Many Colorado mountain lovers are anxious to hit the great outdoors now that the temperatures are climbing.
 If you’re ready to buy some used climbing gear, here are some tips for making the safest choices.

-The purpose of a climbing crash pad is to add a cushion between the climber and the ground, to reduce the impact of a climbing fall.
-Visit climbing.com and learn everything there is to know about them.
+The purpose of a climbing crashpad is to add a cushion between the climber and the ground to reduce the impact of a climbing fall.
+(Visit climbing.com and learn everything there is to know about them.)

 Climbing Gear You Shouldn’t Buy Used

 While you can get plenty of good deals on used climbing gear, there are things you should always buy new.
 Your safety is too important to compromise for the sake of a few dollars.